Gxwhipp/Fitnite-Topology-Enumeration/README.md

 for Basic Mode and 9 hours for Partitioned Mode.
 The Raspberry Pi 3 was kind of a nuisance to keep cool and, compared to the others, didn't contribute much to the result.
 All of the nodes ran Linux 16.04 except the Raspberry Pi ran Rasperian.
-The bash script process.bsh keeps all seven nodes on the LAN running the fte program conurrently.
+The bash script process.bsh keeps all seven nodes on the LAN running the fte program concurrently.

 The seven nodes in my local area network are about as many as my wife will allow in the basement.
 Seven is also about as many as I care to try to keep configured and up to date etc.